iredmail/docs/en_US/howto/send.out.email.from.specified.ip.addresses.md

 postfix reload
 ```

-Note: any unmatched domains will continue using the server's primary IP address
-just as before.

 ### Use case 2: Sent to certain recipient domains from specified IP address

 You want to force all emails sent from iRedMail server to Gmail (`gmail.com`)